pnewstein/napari-3d-counter/README.md

 ![small](https://github.com/pnewstein/napari-3d-counter/assets/30813691/9d524c31-f23b-4b34-bcb6-ec3bb415cdae)

+Documentation can be found below and at the [this site](https://pnewstein.github.io/napari-3d-counter.html)

 ----------------------------------

-This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.
+This [napari](https://github.com/napari/napari) plugin was generated with [Cookiecutter](https://github.com/audreyr/cookiecutter) using @napari's [cookiecutter-napari-plugin](https://github.com/napari/cookiecutter-napari-plugin) template.

 ## Prerequisites

 It is recommended to use conda to install Napari-3D-Counter and napari.
 Installation instructions for the miniconda distribution of conda can be found here:

 [https://www.anaconda.com/docs/getting-started/miniconda/install](https://www.anaconda.com/docs/getting-started/miniconda/install)